 Factors that increase your risk of acute gastritis

 - kidney failure

 - respiratory failure

 symptoms.
 Other people may have symptoms that range from mild to severe.
-Common symptoms include:

-- appetite loss
+- loss of appetite

 - black stools